IssikaDey/Project---Ecommerce---Data-Analysis/README.md

 # **Acknowledgements** :

-I would like to express my sincere gratitude to Python & SQL trainer, Mr. Suramya Biswas, and Anudeep Foundation for their invaluable support and guidance throughout this project.
+I would like to express my sincere gratitude to Python & SQL trainer, Mr. Suramya Biswas, and Anudip Foundation for their invaluable support and guidance throughout this project.